New Journey Lutheran Church

 In May, 2012 New Journey Lutheran moved to its current location to a storefront at 16748 E. Parkview Avenue, Fountain Hills.
 This location has allowed the congregation to expand as it continues to grow.
 That fall, Pastor Bob Halsey became interim pastor.
 During Pastor Halsey’s tenure, New Journey gained formal status as a congregation within the ELCA.

-New Journey Lutheran is officially recognized as a “Reconciled in Christ” congregation that publically welcomes lesbian, gay, bisexual, and transgender people.
+New Journey Lutheran is officially recognized as a “Reconciled in Christ” congregation that publicly welcomes lesbian, gay, bisexual, and transgender people.
 It is a member of the Fountain Hills Interfaith Alliance that sponsors an annual Interfaith Thanksgiving Service and 4 Chaplains Remembrance event at the Veterans Memorial in Fountain Hills.